Voltameter: Etymology

-Types of voltameter
+Types

 The voltameter is an electrolytic cell and the measurement is made by weighing the element deposited or released at the cathode in a specified time.

 Silver voltameter

 This is the most accurate type.
 It consists of two silver plates in a solution of silver nitrate.
 When current is flowing, silver dissolves at the anode and is deposited at the cathode.
 The cathode is initially massed, current is passed for a measured time and the cathode is massed again.

 Copper coulometer

 This is similar to the silver voltameter but the anode and cathode are copper and the solution is copper sulfate, acidified with sulfuric acid.
 It is cheaper than the silver voltameter, but slightly less accurate.

 Mercury voltameter

 In this device, mercury is used to determine the amount of charges transformed during the following reaction: